-Listing gives the Department of Agriculture the ability to enforce a prohibition on the sale or propagation of plants listed as Class A or Class B.
+Listing gives the Department of Agriculture the ability to enforce a prohibition on the sale or propagation of listed plants.

-In October 2021, Pennsylvania added its first invasive ornamental, Japanese barberry, to the state list of noxious weeds.
-Its sale and propagation are banned in Pennsylvania as of October 2023, and in Delaware as of July 2022.
+In October 2021, Pennsylvania added its first invasive ornamental, Japanese barberry, to the state's list of noxious weeds.
+Its sale and propagation will be banned in Pennsylvania after October 2023 (except for several "seedless" cultivars that have already been excepted from the ban).
+Delaware banned the sale and propagation of Japanese barberry as of July 2022.